xXJurassXx/BDO-Status/README.md

 ```
 Supported regions: EU and NA
-Supported client: EU and NA all clients
+Supported client: EU and NA
-Project status: On Hold
 ```

 Disclaimer:
 ```
 This project is created for educational purposes.
-All use for private-servers, destroying the nature of the game is illegal.
 ```

 Terms of Use